 The island’s population is approximately 180,000 with the greatest concentration found in the capital, Castries, and to the north of the city.

 English is the official language and is spoken well by nearly everyone.
 Most residents also speak a French based Creole Patois.

 Saint Lucia is proud of its interesting and appealing mix of heritages and cultures.
-The population is 82.5% of African descent,11.9% mixed minority, 2.4% East Indian with the remaining 3.1% coming from European, North American, Lebanese, Syrian and Chinese backgrounds.
+St. Lucia population is:

 Visiting drivers must purchase local temporary driving permits which are effective for 3 months.
 A foreign or international license is also required.
 Permits can be obtained from Immigration offices at the airports, car rental agencies or local Police Stations.